Even more places to visit

-There are some really good sites on the net that have history, technical information, or books about the Gruen watches and The Gruen Watch Company
+There are some really good sites on the net that have Gruen history, technical information, and books about Gruen watches and The Gruen Watch Company

-http://www.pixelp.com/gruen - THE site to visit for Gruen history and general Gruen information.
+www.pixelp.com/gruen - THE site to visit for Gruen history and general Gruen information.
 Paul Schliesser's "Gruen - The Art & Mystery of Watchmaking, 1874-1958" should be your first stop in educating yourself on Gruens.
 This site was the first Gruen specific site, launched in 1998, long before many of us discovered Gruens.
 It continues to be the premier Gruen site with an impressive array of Gruen material presented in a beautifully designed website.
 If you're no hooked on Gruens entering, you likely will be when you leave.

 www.TheWatchGuy.com - A great place for any beginner to START their educational and informational journey into the history of a large number of brands as well as getting technical guidance and tutorials on watch repair / restoration.
 The Gruen information is historically accurate with credit rightfully given to Paul S (see PixelP above) for helping with the detailed history.
 He has history and detailed serial number tables for many brands such as Waltham Elgin Hamilton Longines Rolex LeCoultre..... (long list).
 While the site has a lot of Gruen info, it is by no means Gruen limited.

 I'm particularly fond of the "Beginners Guides" on how to clean and oil a vintage watch, opening a case, restoration, finding you watch's age.
 Kevin also offers a complete restoration service.
-I spent many hours studying the information on Kevin's pages while learning watch repair.
 It's a valuable resource that was given to the watch community selfishly.
 You'll find information on the horological associations, the AWCI and the NAWCC, and encouragement for readers to join and help keep this wonderful craft alive.

 Kudos to Kevin for spending much time putting together a site that benefits Gruen collectors and collectors of countless other brands, as well as aiding and encouraging the newbies.
 It's a generous gesture and his support of the AWCI and NAWCC is a classy touch.

-welltuned.timer.jp/watches.html#IMPERIAL - Mr. Hiroaki Endo's Watch collection that includes pictures to outside and inside his Gruens
+welltuned.timer.jp/watches.html#IMPERIAL - Mr. Hiroaki Endo's Watch collection that includes pictures of outside and inside his Gruens

 www.AWCI.com - The American Watchmakers - Clockmakers Institute (AWCI)